Become an RA

 |Combination #3||0||0||Up to 10 hours||10 hours|

-- You should read the RA Agreement to understand the position expectations.
+- You should read the RA position description to understand the position expectations.

 - Hiring is contingent upon the satisfactory completion of a criminal background investigation, employment history verification, and fingerprint check.